marton-nagy-marton/de1_hws_assignments/Term1/README.md

 * `spotify_albums_data_2023.csv`,
 * `spotify_tracks_data_2023.csv`.

+> [!Note]
+> On Kaggle, there is one more CSV titled spotify_data_12_20_2023.csv.
+This is already a merged table of the above data, so this was not used in my project.

 [`normalized_data_dump.zip`](/Term1/normalized_data_dump.zip): Contains the `normalized_data_dump.sql` dump file.
 When executed, it creates the structure of the normalized database (see in [Figure 2](#figure-2)) and populates it with data.
 It is recommended to run this script rather than to import all data from the raw files.

 [`MartonNagy_term1_from_scratch.sql`](/Term1/MartonNagy_term1_from_scratch.sql): This SQL-script initializes the database structure, populates the original tables with data imported from local CSV files, and then performs some normalization tasks to alter the database structure.
 > [!Important]
 > If you decide to run this script, please make sure to change the path to the imported files according to your local setup!
 However, I recommend simply loading the database through the provided SQL dump file for performance purposes.

+[`MartonNagy_term1_ETLs.sql`](/Term1/MartonNagy_term1_ETLs.sql): This is the main solution file that
+* creates ETLs to data warehouses based on the OLTP data,
+* maintains ETLs up-to-date,
+* and creates views (data mart) based on the data warehouses to provide to for answering the analytical questions.

 ## Data
 ### Sources

 The database has a single source: a Kaggle dataset repository by the name _Spotify Dataset 2023_.
 The dataset has been compiled on 2023-12-20 using the Spotify API.
 It contains data on 438,938 tracks and their respective artists and albums.
 Note, that this dataset contains only a fraction of the tracks, artists and albums currently on Spotify, and the selection criteria of each observation is unknown.
 This means that while the dataset may be a good tool to practice SQL, the conclusions drawn from the dataset are bound to be biased because of the unknown (and possibly arbitrary) selection criteria.

-The raw CSVs can be downloaded directly from Kaggle: https://www.kaggle.com/datasets/tonygordonjr/spotify-dataset-2023
+The raw CSVs were downloaded directly from Kaggle: https://www.kaggle.com/datasets/tonygordonjr/spotify-dataset-2023

 I have downloaded the files on 2024-10-07.